List of Homeland characters: Nicholas Brody

-Brody takes advantage of his public popularity, and support from Vice President Walden, to win a seat in the United States House of Representatives.
-He continues to secretly work for Abu Nazir until he is discovered by the CIA.
-Carrie, using her emotional connection with Brody, is able to convince him to turn against al-Qaeda.
-Using Brody's inside information, a major al-Qaeda terrorist attack is thwarted by the CIA.
-However, Brody is made to look like the perpetrator of a second bombing at CIA Headquarters on 12/12, making him the most wanted man in America.
-Carrie helps him escape and go into hiding in Canada while promising to clear his name.
+In season 2, Brody capitalizes on his public image and the Vice President's support to win a seat in the U.S. House of Representatives.
+He continues working for Nazir until the CIA uncovers his role.
+Carrie persuades him to turn against al-Qaeda, and his intelligence helps prevent a major attack.
+He is later framed as the perpetrator of the CIA headquarters bombing on 12/12, becoming the most wanted man in America.
+Carrie helps him flee to Canada, promising to clear his name.